Nanamite/Drowsiness_detection/README.md

 Dataset is a modified version of a kaggle dataset.
 Link to the kaggle dataset: https://www.kaggle.com/datasets/kutaykutlu/drowsiness-detection/data

+Only the processed dataset is available in this repository

 Haar XML files obtained from: https://github.com/opencv/opencv/tree/master/data/haarcascades.

 ### To train and validate models: